Key takeaways

-Rubella and rubeola are viral infections that can be prevented by vaccines, however, there are no specific antiviral treatments if infected
+Rubella and rubeola are preventable through vaccination, but there are no specific antiviral treatments available once infected.

 Rubella and rubeola are viral infectious diseases that each have a history of large outbreaks across the world.
 For most people who contract these viruses, symptoms are relatively mild but still bothersome.
 However, each of these viruses has the potential to be life-threatening.
 Thankfully both are considered eliminated in the United States thanks to vaccine development and high vaccination rates amongst the population.
 Unfortunately, not all areas of the world have benefitted from vaccines, and both rubella and rubeola continue to be a threat to those who are not vaccinated and those who travel to certain parts of the world.
 We will discuss the differences between the two viruses including their causes, symptomatology, and impact.